-How We're Planning to Use RequestyAI's LM Load Balancing for FoodFiles' AI Infrastructure
+How RequestyAI's LM Load Balancing Powers FoodFiles' AI Infrastructure

-A technical deep dive into our planned architecture for intelligent language model load balancing to enable lightning-fast recipe generation at scale.
+A technical deep dive into our production architecture for intelligent language model load balancing that enables lightning-fast recipe generation at scale.

-Here’s the reality we’re planning for: running state-of-the-art language models at scale is expensive.
-A single GPT-4 query can cost cents, but multiply that by our projected user base, add in computer vision models, recipe generation, and nutritional analysis—and you’re looking at an infrastructure bill that could easily reach six figures monthly.
+Here’s what we’ve learned: running state-of-the-art language models at scale is expensive.
+A single GPT-4 query can cost cents, but multiply that by thousands of daily users, add in computer vision models, recipe generation, and nutritional analysis—and you’re looking at an infrastructure bill that could easily reach six figures monthly.

 The Economics of AI at Scale